front-end-intermediate/session-1/readme.md

 When the nav gets position fixed it no longer takes up space in the window so the content beneath it jumps upward (reflows).

-Take care of this jankey jump using offsetHeight to add padding equal to the height of the nav.
+Take care of this 'jankey' jump using `offsetHeight` to add an amount of padding equal to the height of the nav to the body element.

 ```js
 function fixNav() {
   if(window.scrollY >= topOfNav) {
     document.body.style.paddingTop = nav.offsetHeight + 'px';